haddocking/haddock3/docs/continuing_runs.md

 haddock3 new-config.cfg --restart <run_dir>
 ```

+where the `run_dir` is the new directory containing the seeding modules.

 # Final considerations

 When extending or continuing a run from a new configuration file, all the
 modules' folders and their content will be updated to the corresponding position
 and leading zeros.
-For example, if the new run takes as initial input from a run
+For example, the new takes steps 0 and 4 from a run with more
-with more than 10 modules:
+than 10 modules (note the leading double digit numbers):

 ```
 00_topoaa/